tjomson/pcpp/week01/solutions.md

 t1(1) t1(2) t2(1) t2(2) ...

 The two threads might be schedueled, such that while t1 sleeps t2 enters the core and begins executing.

+## 3

+See the added lock in PrinterStuff.java

+Now we lock before printing, and unlock when done printing.
+This means that a thread will always print "-|" completely before another thread can print, thus avoiding the interleaving that causes the incorrect output